apache/spark/docs/start.rst

     # initialize the database
     airflow initdb

+    # if you build with master
+    airflow users -c --username admin --firstname Peter --lastname Parker --role Admin --email spiderman@superhero.org

     # start the web server, default port is 8080
     airflow webserver -p 8080

     # start the scheduler
     airflow scheduler

-    # visit localhost:8080 in the browser and enable the example dag in the home page
+    # visit localhost:8080 in the browser and use the admin account you just
+    # created to login.
+Enable the example dag in the home page

 Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and lay an "airflow.cfg" file with defaults that get you going fast.
 You can